It all started with poetry …

 Poetry changed the course of my life and has enriched it beyond my wildest dreams.
 At 15, I was idealistic enough to think I could major in Professional Writing in Journalism at O.U.
 Better yet, Heather and I became best friends again just prior to our 18th birthday.

-What I value most there is what my mentor, Dr. Elizabeth Yamashita, taught me.
-I wasn’t trying very hard when writing a media release in her public relations class.
-I wanted to be poet and write fine literature.
+What I value most there is what my mentor, Dr. Elizabeth Yamashita taught me.
+I wasn’t trying awfully hard when writing a media release in her public relations class.
+I wanted to be a poet and write fine literature.
 She took me aside and said, “Kevan, a good writer can write anything!”

 Challenged, I decided she was right.
 On my next assignment, I covered an event at O.U. in a creative way and she loved it.
 She even read it to the class.
 That led to my working at The OU Daily newspaper and my lifelong love of exploration and telling people’s stories.